-Prior to attending law school Douglas worked for a Fortune 500 manufacturer as a plant engineer and production superintendent, with responsibility for capital improvement projects and plant expansions.
-After becoming an attorney, Douglas continued to leverage his engineering background toward his practice, and currently serves as the vice chair for the Allegheny County Bar Association's Construction Law Section.
-He is also active in real estate law and has served on his community's zoning board, and acts as Solicitor for the Peace Parish Real Estate Committee.
+Prior to attending law school, Douglas worked for a Fortune 500 manufacturer as a plant engineer and production superintendent, with responsibility for capital improvement projects and plant expansions.
+After becoming an attorney, Douglas continued to leverage his engineering background toward his practice, and he currently serves as the vice chair for the Allegheny County Bar Association's Construction Law Section.
+He is also active in real estate law and has served on his community's zoning board and acts as Solicitor for the Peace Parish Real Estate Committee.

-In 1987, Douglas graduated from West Virginia University with a B.S. in Industrial Engineering and then he received his juris doctor from Duquesne University School of Law in 1997.
+In 1987, Douglas graduated from West Virginia University with a B.S. in Industrial Engineering and then received his juris doctor from Duquesne University School of Law in 1997.
 He is admitted to practice before the Supreme Court of Pennsylvania, Superior Court of Pennsylvania, United States District Court for the Western District of Pennsylvania, United States Court of Appeals for the Federal Circuit and United States Court of Federal Claims.
 Additionally, he maintains a AV Distinguished Peer Review Rating from Martindale-Hubbell.

 Honors & Awards